Operation Velvetta: From Czechoslovakia to Yugoslavia

 The first leg of the journey took place on September 24.
 This section, which took an hour and a half, went well for the most part.
-Blau's landing gear failed to deploy, and although he was fine, the aircraft was severely damaged.
+Pilot Tuxie Blau's landing gear failed to deploy, and although he was fine, the aircraft was severely damaged.

 From Yugoslavia to Israel

 The second part of the mission was much more difficult.
-This was a non-stop, five-hour-long flight over 2,500 miles of open water - quite a feat for the Spitfire.
+This was a non-stop, six-and-three-quarter-hour flight over 2,500 miles of open water - possibly the longest Spitfire flight ever.
 Sam Pomerance, the mechanic-in-chief in Czechoslovakia, suggested that to make the planes as light and efficient as possible, they should be fitted with extra fuel tanks and that nonessentials, such as radios and guns, should be removed.
 Walkie-talkies were used to talk during the flight.
 If forced to land in Albania or Greece on the way to Israel, the pilots decided to say that they were flying to Israel.

 The mission was successful and helped support the Israelis during the 1947–1949 Palestine war.

 On September 27, 5 planes left for Israel.
-Alon and Senior ran out of fuel and had to make an emergency landing in Rhodes.
+Pilots Modi Alon and Boris Senior ran out of fuel and had to make an emergency landing in Rhodes.
 They were arrested and interrogated, but did not reveal the flight path.
 On October 3, Israel sent an envoy to Greece and they were returned.
 The rest of the Spitfires successfully landed in Ramat David.